LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

 In the event of a player signing a registration form or having a registration submitted for more than one Club, priority of registration shall decide for which Club the player shall be registered.
 The Secretary shall notify the Club last applying to register the player of the fact of the previous registration.

-(G) It shall be a breach of Rule for a player to:-
+|18.F||It shall be a breach of Rule for a player to:

-(H) (i) The Management Committee shall have the power to accept the registration of any player subject to the provisions of clauses (ii) and (iii) below.
+|18.G||1.
+The Management Committee shall have the power to accept the registration of any player subject to the provisions of Rules 18.G.2 and 18.G.3 below.

-(iii) The Management Committee shall have power to make application to refuse or cancel the registration of any player charged and found guilty of undesirable conduct (subject to Rule 16) subject to the right of appeal to the Sanctioning Authority.
+3. The Management Committee shall have power to make application to refuse or cancel the registration of any player charged and found guilty of undesirable conduct (subject to Rule 7) subject to the right of appeal to the Sanctioning Authority.
 Application should be made to the parent County of the Club the player is registered or intending to be registered with.

-(Note: Action under Clause (iii) shall not be taken against a player for misconduct until the matter has been dealt with by the appropriate Association, and then only in cases of the player bringing the Competition into disrepute and will in any case be subject to an Appeal to the Football Association.
+(Note: Action under Rule 18.G.3 shall not be taken against a player for misconduct until the matter has been dealt with by the Sanctioning Authority, and then only in cases of the player bringing the Competition into disrepute and will in any event be subject to an appeal to the Sanctioning Authority or The FA.
 All decisions must include the period of restriction.
-For the purpose of this Rule, bringing the competition into disrepute can only be considered where the player has received in excess of 112 days’ suspension, or 10 matches in match based discipline, in any competition and is not restricted to the Competition in a period of two years or less from the date of the first offence.
+For the purpose of this Rule, bringing the Competition into disrepute can only be considered where the player has received in excess of 112 days suspension, or 10 matches in match-based discipline, in any competition and is not restricted to the Competition in a period of two years or less from the date of the first offence.

 In the event of an objection to a transfer the matter shall be referred to the Management Committee for a decision.